connexcs/docs/docs/customer/customer.md

 From the **Customers** board, you can perform several management operations.

 #### View Modification
-* **Columns** popout on the right allows you to add/remove options, change column order, in some cases you can create row groups and aggregate values for pivot functionality
+* **Columns** pop out on the right allows you to add/remove options, change column order, in some cases you can create row groups and aggregate values for pivot functionality
-* **Filters** popout on the right allows you to filter your customers
+* **Filters** pop out on the right allows you to filter your customers

 #### Bulk Customer Modifications
 * Bulk upload to add multiple customers at a time